 $ git mergetool to open a visual merge tool.

-After removing markers, you need to tell Git that the conflict was fixed.
-You do that running
+After removing those markers, you need to tell Git that you've fixed that conflict.

-Now you can commit your changes, and the merge is done.
+Now, when you commit your changes the merge will be done.

-As we could see, the way Git handles branching and merging is very elegant and fast, you do everything on your local repository.
+As we can see, Git handles branching and merging in a very elegant and fast way, you do everything in your local repository.

-In the same way you've created the testing branch, you can create several other branches, in any direction.
-The master branch can have any number of child branches, and a child branch (like testing in this example) can also have any number of child branches, and so on...
-To merge them all, the common approach is to merge a branch into its parent one.
+In the same way that you've created your testing branch, you can create any number of branches, in any direction.
+Your master branch can have any number of child branches, and a child branch (like testing in this example) can also have any number of child branches, and so on...
+To merge them all, a common approach is to merge a branch into its parent one, and so on.

 So, that's it.
-Now you better understand about local branches.
+Hopefully you now understand local branches much better.
 In the next article I'll talk about remote branches and tracking branches.
 Don't worry, now that you understand the basics about branching, it should be simple to understand the rest of the concept.